agile-lab-dev/witboost-cdp-hdfs-specific-provisioner/README.md

 | kerberos.keytabLocation | Location of the keytab to be used for authentication |
 | kerberos.principal      | Principal                                            |

+The chart provides a `krb5.conf` that needs to be configured properly.
+This file will be mounted automatically in `/opt/docker/etc/configs/` and the application will load it using the system property `java.security.krb5.conf`.

 ### Hdfs configuration

 | Configuration | Description                       |